This site is not affiliated with Apple Inc.

 Will I incur any costs for taking part?

-As a proposed class member, you will not incur any costs for taking part in the proposed collective claim, nor will you be liable to Apple for its costs should the proposed collective claim be unsuccessful.
+As a class member, you will not incur any costs for taking part in the collective claim, nor will you be liable to Apple for its costs should the collective claim be unsuccessful.

 Can I talk to my friends and family about the case or post on social media publicly?